 Whether your cat stays indoors or spends time outside, your cat needs a collar.
 A collar with an ID tag is an essential piece of gear to help get your cat home safely should he wander away.
-Here are a few things you should consider when choosing a collar.
+There are several types of cat collars, and here are a few things you should consider when choosing one.

 Your cat’s collar should fit correctly both for safety and comfort.
 You should be able to slip two fingers underneath your cat’s collar without much issue.
 This method helps ensure your cat can breathe but cannot slip out of the collar.